MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 <a href="" id="tenantid-policies-usepassportforwork"></a>***TenantId*/Policies/UsePassportForWork**
 Boolean value that sets Windows Hello for Business as a method for signing into Windows.

 Default value is true.
-If you set this policy to false, the user cannot provision Windows Hello for Business.
+If you set this policy to false, the user can't provision Windows Hello for Business.

 Supported operations are Add, Get, Delete, and Replace.

 <a href="" id="tenantid-policies-requiresecuritydevice"></a>***TenantId*/Policies/RequireSecurityDevice**
 Boolean value that requires a Trusted Platform Module (TPM) for Windows Hello for Business.
-TPM provides an additional security benefit over software so that data stored in it cannot be used on other devices.
+TPM provides an extra security benefit over software so that data stored in it can't be used on other devices.

 Default value is false.
 If you set this policy to true, only devices with a usable TPM can provision Windows Hello for Business.
-If you set this policy to false, all devices can provision Windows Hello for Business using software even if there is not a usable TPM.
-If you do not configure this setting, all devices can provision Windows Hello for Business using software if the TPM is non-functional or unavailable.
+If you set this policy to false, all devices can provision Windows Hello for Business using software even if there isn't a usable TPM.
+If you don't configure this setting, all devices can provision Windows Hello for Business using software if the TPM is non-functional or unavailable.

 Supported operations are Add, Get, Delete, and Replace.